GoogleCloudPlatform/elixir-runtime/README.md

 Again, the Elixir Runtime will take care of rebuilding your application in the cloud when you deploy.

+### Changing the environment/config

+If your application needs environment variables to be set, you can use the standard `env_variables:` field in the `app.yaml` file.
+For example:

+    env_variables:
+      MY_VAR: value1
+      SERVICE_HOSTNAME: example.com

+This will set those environment variables both at build time and at runtime.

+One environment variable of particular note is `MIX_ENV`, which controls the "environment" your application runs in.
+It can affect build parameters such as compilation settings; and many frameworks, including Phoenix, use it to select a set of configuration to use.

+By default, the Elixir runtime builds and runs your app in the `prod` environment, but you can change this by setting the `MIX_ENV` environment variable.
+For example:

+    env_variables:
+      MIX_ENV: staging

+This will not only set the `MIX_ENV` during the building and running of your application, but if you are using a Distillery release, it will also cause Distillery to build the app with that environment.
+(So make sure there is a corresponding clause for the environment in your `rel/config.exs` file.)

 ### Specifying the Erlang and Elixir versions

 The Elixir Runtime uses the [asdf](https://github.com/asdf-vm/asdf) tool to